CSC591ADBI-TeamProjects/Bitcoin-Price-Prediction/README.md

 4. Once the price variations are predicted, compute the mean squared error (MSE) for the test dataset (the test dataset has 50 vectors => 50 predictions).

-References:
+References:<br/>
 [1] Shah, Devavrat, and Kang Zhang.
 "Bayesian regression and Bitcoin."
 Communication, Control, and Computing (Allerton), 2014 52nd Annual Allerton Conference on.
-IEEE, 2014.
+IEEE, 2014.<br/>
 [2] The project is part of CSC 591 Algorithms for Data Guided Business Intelligence by Dr. Nagiza Samatova.